 more resourceful in hard times, and more capable of retaining the wealth they generate.
 Our Girls’ Rights program empowers girls worldwide by helping create a world in which all girls have the capabilities, choices, and power to fully realize their human potential.
 And our place-based grantmaking—focused in Atlanta and Montana—prioritizes issues of equity, livability and improved connections to the natural environment.
 We are also building out two new programs, one to help prevent gun violence and another to help returning veterans leverage the power of nature and the outdoors to heal and thrive.

-The Kendeda Fund has invested more than $500 million since its inception, and currently makes $40 to $50 million in grants annually.
+The Kendeda Fund has invested nearly $700 million since its inception, and currently makes $50 to $60 million in grants annually.
 We also believe it is important to accomplish as much as possible within the lifetime of our founder, whether through near term philanthropic investments or long term projects that require more time to bear fruit.
 To that end, we are committed to spending down the majority of our assets by the year 2024.

 We respect the profound connections between the environment, the economy and the need for equity in our world.
 We promote innovative solutions to social and ecological challenges, and we build capacity to advocate for the changes needed to ensure community wellbeing.